kaelynn-rose/ClimateNLP/README.md

 * 'greenhouse gases'
 * 'carbon tax'

-The CNN, Fox News, and MSNBC clips are from 2009-2020, and the BBC News clips are from 2017 to 2020.
+The CNN, Fox News, and MSNBC clips are from 2009-2020, and the BBC News clips are from 2017-2020.
 The dataset consists of 417 csv files, which I combined into a single dataframe during pre-processing.
-The combined dataframe had the following features:
+The combined dataframe had the following 7 features:

 * URL (URL to the Archive's website to view the specific clip)
 * MatchDateTime (the exact date and time of the mention)